cskemp/chdss2018/samplingframes/model/README.md

 ## Modelling scripts

-Code and (somewhat preprocessed) data for the Gaussian process model for inductive reasoning described in:
+Code for the Gaussian process model for inductive reasoning described in:

 Hayes, Banner, Forrester & Navarro (in preparation). *Sampling frames and inductive inference.* Manuscript in preparation